Photo gallery: Royals 4, Tigers 2

 jsleezer@kcstar.com

-Detroit Tigers starting pitcher Francisco Liriano throws in the first inning during Friday's baseball game against the Kansas City Royals on May 4, 2018, at Kauffman Stadium in Kansas City, Mo.
+Detroit Tigers starting pitcher Matthew Boyd throws in the first inning during Sunday's baseball game against the Kansas City Royals on May 6, 2018, at Kauffman Stadium in Kansas City, Mo.

 John Sleezer